 Appointments to the Board

 When a new appointment to the Board is to be made, consideration is given to the particular skills, knowledge and experience that a potential new member could add to the existing Board composition.
 A formal process is then undertaken, usually involving external recruitment agencies, with appropriate consideration being given, in regards to executive appointments, to internal and external candidates.
-Before undertaking the appointment of a non-executive Director, the Chairman establishes that the prospective Director can give the time and commitment necessary to fulfil their duties, in terms of availability both to prepare for and attend meetings and to discuss matters at other times.
+Before undertaking the appointment of a non-executive Director, the Board establishes that the prospective Director can give the time and commitment necessary to fulfil their duties, in terms of availability both to prepare for and attend meetings and to discuss matters at other times.
+This includes, prior to appointment, significant existing commitments being disclosed and assessed along with an indication of time commitment involved.

 Any conflicts, or potential conflicts, of interest are disclosed and assessed prior to a new Director’s appointment to ensure that there are no matters which would prevent that person from accepting the appointment.
 The Group has procedures in place for managing conflicts of interest and Directors have continuing obligations to update the Board on any changes to these conflicts.
 This process includes relevant disclosure at the beginning of each Board meeting.
 If any potential conflict of interest arises, the Articles of Association permit the Board to authorise the conflict, subject to such conditions or limitations as the Board may determine.

-Details of the other directorships held by each Board member are provided in the Directors’ biographies in the ‘Board of Directors’ section of this website.
+Details of the other directorships held by each Board member are provided in the Directors’ biographies in the ‘Board of Directors’ section of this website and in the Annual Report.
 The Board has evaluated the time commitments required by these other roles and does not believe it affects their ability to perform their duties with the Company.
 No executive Director currently holds any other directorship of a listed company.
 The non-executive Director contracts are available for inspection at the Company’s registered office and are made available for inspection both before and during the Company’s Annual General Meeting.

 The Chairman is responsible for ensuring that all the Directors continually update their skills, their knowledge and familiarity with the Group in order to fulfil their role on the Board and the Board’s Committees.
 Updates dealing with changes in legislation and regulation relevant to the Group’s business are provided to the Board by the Company Secretary/Chief Financial Officer and through the Board Committees.

-All Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are properly complied with and that discussions and decisions are appropriately minuted.
+All Directors have access to the advice and services of the Company Secretary, who is responsible to the Board for advising the Board on all governance matters, ensuring that Board procedures are properly complied with and that discussions and decisions are appropriately minuted.
 Directors may seek independent professional advice at the Company’s expense in furtherance of their duties as Directors.
 The Board ensures that the Audit and Remuneration Committees are provided with sufficient resources to undertake their duties.

 Training in matters relevant to their role on the Board is available to all Directors.
 New Directors are provided with an induction in order to introduce them to the operations and management of the business.